-• HBCU-UP Proposals: Historically Black Colleges and Universities (HBCUs) that are accredited and offer undergraduate educational degree programs in science, technology, engineering and mathematics (STEM).
+Historically Black Colleges and Universities (HBCUs) that are accredited and offer undergraduate educational degree programs in science, technology, engineering, or mathematics (STEM).
+Proposals from HBCUs actively engaged in the process of developing undergraduate STEM education programs are encouraged.
+Potential PIs should contact an HBCU-UP Program Officer to discuss the suitability of their institution/program for this program.